Department of Pharmacology

 Alan Frazer, Ph.D.

 We welcome the opportunity to inform you about our Department of Pharmacology.
-The Department of Pharmacology at the Health Science Center at San Antonio is uniquely positioned to carry out research into the most relevant areas in pharmacology as well as to deliver superior training in pharmacology.
+The Department of Pharmacology at UT Health San Antonio is uniquely positioned to carry out research into the most relevant areas in pharmacology as well as to deliver superior training in pharmacology.
 Our faculty use approaches that range from the molecular and cellular through electrophysiology and systems to behavior.
 Because of their expertise with different approaches, many of our faculty collaborate with each other on integrated research projects.
 This enables our students to receive training in all these areas and gain an appreciation of the effects of drugs at all these levels of analysis.

 With respect to our graduate programs, our goal is not only to train students to become accomplished scientists in a specific area of research but also to become independent, creative, and productive thinkers.
 Accomplishing this goal has enabled our graduates to move on to rewarding and successful careers in academia, the pharmaceutical industry, and government.
 We are very excited about recent developments in pharmacology that allow new and challenging means of exploring the biological effects of drugs.